How much energy does the world consume?

 - The industrial sector is the largest end-use sector in the United States, accounting for 36% in 2020.
 In 1950, the U.S. industrial sector consumed more coal than any other fuel (40%), but in 2018, coal accounted for just 4% of industrial use.
 Natural gas is now the most-used fuel in the U.S. industrial sector, accounting for 41% of the industrial total.

-- The residential sector includes homes and apartments.
-The commercial sector includes offices, malls, stores, schools, hospitals, etc. In 2018, the U.S. residential sector consumed natural gas (43%) and electricity (42%) in nearly equal shares.
-Similarly, the U.S. commercial sector’s 2018 energy consumption was also mostly natural gas (38%) and electricity (50%).
+- The residential sector includes homes and apartments, and the commercial sector includes offices, malls, stores, schools, hospitals, etc. In 2018, the U.S. residential sector consumed natural gas (43%) and electricity (42%) in nearly equal shares.
+Similarly, the U.S. commercial sector’s 2018 energy consumption was mostly natural gas (38%) and electricity (50%).